jonathanyan/EIP-401/README.md

 #### name

-Returns the name of the token - e.g. `"MyToken"`.
+Returns the name of the Coin - e.g. `"MyCoin"`.

 OPTIONAL - This method can be used to improve usability, but interfaces and other contracts MUST NOT expect these values to be present.